serg-razum-off/DFP-Numeric-2/README.md

 This is a repo for DS project on Bitcoin Prediction.
 Project was created in relation to product DS bootcamp that I was undergoing.
 Project was accepted by the bootcamp leader and was left unfinished on the stage of 90% ready.
+This was a team of 2 people project, yet 99% of commits are mine =)

 Core characteristics:
 --> Docker usage